karmaniverous/aws-api-template/README.md

    1. At the bottom of the dialogue, click _Continue to CodePipeline_.

-1. Back in the CodePipeline window, use the _Add environment variable_ button to add the contents of `.env.<stage>.local`. **These variable names & values are case-sensitive!**
+1. Back in the CodePipeline window, use the _Add environment variable_ button to add the contents of `.env.<ENV>.local`. **These variable names & values are case-sensitive!**

    Since this is your first time through, you probably haven't populated any OAUTH client secrets (e.g. `GOOGLE_CLIENT_SECRET`).
-If so, just add those variables as placeholders and leave them blank.
+If so, just add those variables as placeholders. **Note that they may NOT be blank!** If undefined, many of these variables must be populated with `*`.
+See the `.env.<ENV>.local` file for specifics.

 1. Click _Next_.

 **Step 4: Add Deploy Stage**

-We're the Serverless Framework to deploy from [`buildspec.yml`](./buildspec.yml), so click the _Skip deploy stage_ button & confirm.
+We're using the Serverless Framework to deploy from [`buildspec.yml`](./buildspec.yml), so click the _Skip deploy stage_ button & confirm.

 **Step 5: Review**